bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/html-dialog-themes.rst

 ^^^^^^^^^^^^^^^

-If you choose a **serenity** theme, you can choose all the default serenity themes or the **serentiy-ivy** theme.
+If you choose a **serenity** theme, you can choose all the default serenity themes or the **serenity-ivy** theme.
 If you do so, you have to import an additional layout.css file:

 ::